As an Amazon Associate I earn from qualifying purchases

 I have it growing outside right through the year and don't feel the need to freeze or dry it as it is always on hand fresh.

 The photo above is of a pot of parsley covered in snow which was growing in my garden.
 As you can see, the leaves are bright green and after the snow was brushed off, it was perfectly useable.
+It makes me feel cold just to look at it!

 I don't use such a lot of it during the winter - during the summer, I tend to snip it into and over everything and make parsley sauce to go with new potatoes, broad beans and fresh garden peas.
+In the winter, I do like to make a parsley sauce to have with fish or make the sauce for a fish pie.